Stefuu/mongo-connection/README.md

 ```

 ### Custom events
-You can set custom events for you mongo connection instance like so:
+You can set custom events for your mongo connection instance like so:

 ```javascript
 // custom code that will run after the event triggers